 Whether or not you plan to attend the meeting, it is important your shares be represented and voted.
-Please complete and return the enclosed proxy as soon as possible in the postage-paid envelope provided.
-You can also vote your shares through the internet or by telephone by following the instructions on your proxy card.
+Please complete and return the enclosed proxy card as soon as possible in the postage-paid envelope provided.
+You can also vote your shares via the internet by following the instructions on your proxy card.

-We appreciate your support as a shareholder and hope to see you on May 18th.
+We appreciate your support as a shareholder and hope to see you on June 14th.